Interstate 805: Route description

+The entirety of I-805 is defined in section 621 of the California Streets and Highways Code as Route 805, and that the highway is from "Route 5 near San Ysidro to Route 5 north of La Jolla and easterly of existing Route 5".
+This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-805.

-The route begins at I-5 near the Mexican border in a far south part of San Ysidro, a neighborhood of San Diego.
+I-805 begins at I-5 near the Mexican border in a far south part of San Ysidro, a neighborhood of San Diego.
 As it starts its journey northwards, it quickly has a junction with State Route 905 (SR 905) before exiting the city of San Diego and entering Chula Vista.
 Within the past 20 years the freeway has delineated the apparent divide between rich and poor in the city of Chula Vista; those on the eastern side of the freeway have been more affluent and have better schools compared to those on the western side.
 Just outside the city, I-805 meets County Route S17 (CR S17), also named Bonita Road, before coming to an interchange with SR 54.
 The freeway then enters National City, where it intersects Sweetwater Road and Plaza Boulevard, before leaving the city and reentering the city of San Diego.

 I-805 continues northward through San Diego, where it intersects SR 94, the Martin Luther King Jr. Freeway.
 As the freeway continues through San Diego, it meets SR 15, the continuation of I-15.
 It then intersects El Cajon Boulevard before passing under the Hazard Memorial Bridge that carries Adams Avenue.
 The bridge was named after Roscoe Hazard for his involvement in the construction of several roads and highways in Southern California.
 I-805 then travels on the Mission Valley Viaduct, a towering reinforced concrete viaduct built in 1972, spanning over Mission Valley and the San Diego River.
 The viaduct is the top stack of the Jack Schrade Interchange over I-8, which runs along the south side of Mission Valley and crosses underneath the viaduct perpendicularly, and is San Diego County's only symmetrical stack interchange.
 The San Diego Trolley traffic also runs under the viaduct on the valley floor.